dr0l3/notes/posts/linux_networking_files.md

 ## `/etc/network/interfaces`

-Contains the networking interfaces controlled by the networking manager
+Contains the networking interfaces controlled by the networking manager.